 The CCC works on a variety of different types of projects ranging from land acquisition to policy to climber education.
 Here's a sampling of some of our work:

 Our latest project in a 55 acre acquisition that protects the Buckeye Knob boulders and will includes access easements for the Barn Boulders and a trail system.
 Located just North of Boone, this area has long seen development by locals and visitors, but has always been privately owned.
 The tract was recently acquired by Highland Forestry and Timber and they worked with us to protect not just the boulders, but the watershed and forests in this special place.
-The project is financed by loans from the Access Fund Land Conservation Campaign and we need your help to pay for this purchase!
+The project is financed by a $120,000 loan from the Access Fund Climbing Conservation Loan program and we need your help to pay for this purchase!

 Southwest Virginia is not known as a climbing destination, but the cliffline at Hidden Vallley once was one for climbers in NC, TN, and VA.
 Closed for several years, after almost 2 years of negotiations we acquired a 20+ acre critical piece of the cliff that provides access to several hundred sport and traditional climbing routes.
 Hidden Valley has been recognized by the state of Virginia as a recreational treasure and is part of a larger effort to develop a recreational economy in this part of the state.
 Stewardship by CCC volunteers has resulted in updates to fixed anchors on several dozen climbs and has included the use of more sustainable legacy bolts, which will allow us to more easily replace fixed gear in the future.
 Thanks to inviduals and organizations like REI and Rock & Rave we paid off the loans in under a year and now own this incredible area outright!

 Once a popular winter area for many climbers, Sauratown was closed for many years.
-We successfully negotiated an access agreement and lease with the land owner that has grown from 3 weekends a year to 2 months a year and now stands at 4 months per year for the forseeable future.
-We have replaced numerous pieces of fixed gear and are investing in an improved access trail that will benefit climbers and visitors to the YMCA camp at the base of the mountain.
+We successfully negotiated an access agreement and lease with the land owner that has grown from 3 weekends a year to 2 months a year and now stands at 4 months per year.
+We have replaced numerous pieces of fixed gear and thanks to grants from REI and the American Alpine Club are investing in an improved access trail that will benefit climbers and visitors to the YMCA camp at the base of the mountain.

 The Piedmont of NC holds several climbing treasures, and perhaps none quite as unique as Asheboro.
 Within an hour's drive of the Triangle, Asheboro is a fantastic spring/fall/winter area and boasts hundred of problems on high friction granite.
 Our lease with the land owner allows climbing access year round and protects access to this previously closed area.